 The Swiftkey custom keyboard is another “incompatible” app that requires the use of a third-party app store to install.
 You can also install these apps by downloading their APK file from somewhere, putting it on an SD card, and using a file manager to install the APK file manually, but doing it from a third-party app store is a lot simpler.

-You might also want to set up your Nook HD to be able to view Amazon Prime streaming videos.
+There are also instructions to set up your Nook HD to be able to view Amazon Prime streaming videos, but they aren’t as relevant anymore now that Amazon actually offers its own Amazon Instant Video player for Android.

 Also, if you should decide you’d like to be able to boot your Nook back into stock Nook OS from an SD card, it is apparently possible to do so using similar techniques to the process of preparing the card in Step One above.
 See this guide for more information.